mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-github-registry.md

 *   Package and push your Helm chart in GitHub Container Registry with GitHub actions (using PAT token)
 *   Create your GKE cluster and enable Config Sync
-*   Sync a public Helm chart from GitHub Container Registry with Config Sync
-*   Sync a private Helm chart from GitHub Container Registry with Config Sync
+*   Sync an Helm chart from GitHub Container Registry with Config Sync

 ## Costs